MyreMylar/pygame_gui/docs/source/theme_reference/theme_button.rst

  - "**disabled_text**" - The colour of the button's text when the button has been disabled (so users cannot interact with it)
  - "**selected_text**" - The colour of the button's text when the button has select focus.
  - "**active_text**" - The colour of the button's text (if any) 'mid-click', you will mostly see it while dragging things around via buttons.
+ - "**border**" - The colour of the border around the button if it has one.
 Font
 -----